astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 - Can access and make changes to the Deployment on Astronomer (e.g. modify resources, add Environment Variables, push code)
 - Cannot delete the Deployment
 - Can perform CRUD operations on any Service Account in the Deployment
+- Cannot manage other users in the Deployment
 - Has full access to modify and interact with DAGs in the Airflow UI
-- Does NOT have access to the `Admin` menu in Airflow, which includes:
+- Does NOT have access to the **Admin** menu in Airflow, which includes:
     - Pools
     - Configuration
     - Users